SnapperGPS/snappergps-pcb/README.md

 # snappergps-pcb

 The SnapperGPS receiver is a small, low-cost, and low-power GNSS receiver for non-real-time wildlife tracking.
-It employs the snapshot GNSS technology, which offloads the computational expensive data processing to the cloud, and:
+It employs the snapshot GNSS technology, which offloads the computationally expensive data processing to the cloud, and:

 * Measures 32.0 mm x 27.3 mm,